Signed in as:

 Many are purchased with no idea how to take care of them

-Some are mistreated including drugged and confined in very small, dirty enclosures
+Some are mistreated including drugged, abused and confined in very small, dirty enclosures.

-What to do: Support rehabilitate and release wildlife centers.
+What to do: Do not support non-rehabilitative and release wildlife social media acounts, block them.
+Support rehabilitate and release wildlife centers.
 Support anti poaching/trafficking efforts.

-For human benefit but animals tested on very dissimilar from human anatomy and physiology.
+For human benefit but animals tested on are very dissimilar from human anatomy and physiology.

 Animals are often drugged, beaten, starved to perform